You've just brought out your string trimmer after a long winter's nap. It starts up without a problem, and at first glance, the string looks fine.

 Select your line based on what your trimmer's user manual suggests.
 You don't want to overload your trimmer with a line that's too thick or it'll bog down the motor.

 The diameter of your line needs to be based on engine size and what your tool can handle, but that doesn't mean you have no options.
 There are various styles of trimmer line geared toward the trimming job at hand.
-You can get serrated line for thicker, heavier weeds.
-You can also get braided, multi-sided, and standard round line.
+Besides getting serrated line for thicker, heavier weeds, you can also choose the following kinds of line:

 2. Disassemble the String Trimmer Head